jsenv/core/docs/assets_and_workers.md

 Note that external urls like `https://fonts.googleapis.com/css2?family=Roboto` are preserved during dev and in the build files.

-The rest of this page shows what is recommended to reference other files from HTML, CSS and js files.
+The rest of this page shows how files can be referenced within HTML, CSS and js.

 ## HTML